-he risks and benefits of a fluctuating stock price with the Directors, -term incentive intends to motivate the executive team to increase conditions designated by the Board of Directors.
+USS has put in place a malus and clawback clause to deduct or recover performance-linked stock remuneration and transfer-restricted stock remuneration provided to Executive Directors.
+This clause shall apply to any Executive Director that the Board of Directors has found to have gravely violated a law, regulation, or internal rule, or engaged in serious accounting fraud.
+The clause shall also pertain to large-financial losses and other specific conditions designated by the Board of Directors.
 In this case, the malus and clawback clause will enable USS to either not issue common shares to such Directors and Executive Directors, or to deduct or recover a monetary equivalent to the stock price at the time as an alternative to some or all of the common shares already issued to an Executive Officer.
 USS shall determiane any deductions or recovery and the details through a resolution by the Board of Directors.